-- 222. (1) A magistrate's court has jurisdiction to hear and decide any criminal action against a person for an offence in terms of this Act and to impose any penalty determined for such offence. - (2) A magistrate's court has jurisdiction to hear and decide any civil action for the payment of any duty, interest, administrative penalty or other money claimed by the Commissioner in terms of this Act irrespective of the amount claimed.
+222. (1) A magistrate's court may hear and decide any criminal action against a person for an offence in terms of this Act and impose any penalty determined for such offence within its jurisdiction in terms of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944).

+(2) A magistrate's court may hear and decide any civil action for the payment of any duty, interest, administrative penalty or other money claimed by the Commissioner in terms of this Act within its jurisdiction in terms of the Magistrates' Courts Act, 1944.